Citalopram

 - Pharmacodynamics

 Citalopram belongs to a class of antidepressants known as selective serotonin reuptake inhibitors (SSRIs).
 It has been found to relieve or manage symptoms of depression, anxiety, eating disorders and obsessive-compulsive disorder among other mood disorders.
-The antidepressant, anti-anxiety, and other actions of citalopram are linked to its inhibition of CNS central uptake of serotonin Label.
-Serotonergic abnormalities have been reported in patients with mood disorders.
-Behavioral and neuropsychological of effects of serotonin include the regulation of mood, perception, reward, anger, aggression, appetite, memory, sexuality, and attention, as examples.
+The antidepressant, anti-anxiety, and other actions of citalopram are linked to its inhibition of CNS central uptake of serotonin.19 Serotonergic abnormalities have been reported in patients with mood disorders.
+Behavioral and neuropsychological effects of serotonin include the regulation of mood, perception, reward, anger, aggression, appetite, memory, sexuality, and attention, as examples.
 The onset of action for depression is approximately 1 to 4 weeks.
-The complete response may take 8-12 weeks after initiation of citalopram 16.
+The complete response may take 8-12 weeks after initiation of citalopram.16

 - Mechanism of action

-The mechanism of action of citalopram results from its inhibition of CNS neuronal reuptake of serotonin (5-HT) Label.
-The molecular target for citalopram is the serotonin transporter (solute carrier family 6 member 4, SLC6A4), inhibiting its serotonin reuptake in the synaptic cleft 13.
+The mechanism of action of citalopram is unclear but is presumed to be related to potentiation of serotonergic activity in the central nervous system (CNS) resulting from its inhibition of CNS neuronal reuptake of serotonin (5-HT), potentially through the inhibition of the serotonin transporter (solute carrier family 6 member 4, SLC6A4).19,8

-Citalopram binds with significantly less affinity to histamine, acetylcholine, and norepinephrine receptors than tricyclic antidepressant drugs Label.
-This drug has no or neglible affinity for 5-HT1A, 5-HT2A, dopamine D1 and D2, α1-, α2-, and_ β adrenergic, _histamine H1, gamma-aminobutyric acid (GABA), muscarinic, cholinergic, and benzodiazepine receptors.
-Antagonism of muscarinic, histaminergic, and adrenergic receptors is thought to be associated with several anticholinergic, sedative, and cardiovascular effects of other psychotropic drugs Label.
+Citalopram binds with significantly less affinity to histamine, acetylcholine, and norepinephrine receptors than tricyclic antidepressant drugs.
+Particularly, citalopram has no or very low affinity for 5-HT1A, 5-HT2A, dopamine D1 and D2, α1-, α2-, and β-adrenergic, histamine H1, gamma aminobutyric acid (GABA), muscarinic cholinergic, and benzodiazepine receptors.19

 Target Actions Organism ASodium-dependent serotonin transporter inhibitorHumans NHistamine H1 receptor binderHumans - Absorption